dankeder/pg_dump_sample/README.md

   They can be loaded by standard tools such as `psql(1)` or processed further.

-## How to compile/install
+## How to build

 The `pg_dump_sample` is written in Go.
-You need to [setup the Go compiler and setup environment](https://golang.org/doc/install) first.
-Then run:
+You need to [setup the Go compiler and setup environment](https://golang.org/doc/install) first to build it.

     go get github.com/dankeder/pg_dump_sample